 1. Regular Savings in a Bank Account

-Steady deposits into a savings account over three months or more?
-Perfect.
-This is the classic and most straightforward example of genuine savings.
-It shows consistency, budgeting, and planning.
+Steady deposits into a savings account over three months or more represent the classic example of genuine savings.
+This demonstrates consistency, budgeting, and planning.

 2. Term Deposits Held Over 3 Months

-If you’ve had money in a term deposit account for over three months (even if it was all deposited at once), banks will usually accept this as genuine savings.
-The key is the length of time it’s been held.
+If you've held money in a term deposit account for over three months (even if deposited all at once), banks typically accept this as genuine savings.
+The duration matters most.

 3. KiwiSaver Contributions

-KiwiSaver is an excellent way to build a deposit, and banks often count your contributions over time as genuine savings—especially if you’ve been contributing regularly for at least three years.
-However, any employer contributions or government contributions may not be counted as part of the "genuine" portion.
+KiwiSaver is an excellent deposit-building mechanism, and banks often count your contributions over time as genuine savings-especially with at least three years of regular contributions.
+However, employer contributions or government contributions may not qualify as the "genuine" portion.

 What Doesn't Count as Genuine Savings?